aungpyaeap/gower-distance-matlab/readme.md

 ![Gower distance](gower-distance.svg)

-This repository contains a MATLAB implementation of the Gower distance calculation for datasets.
+This repository contains a MATLAB implementation of Gower distance calculation for mixed numerical and categorical datasets.
+The function returns $n \times n$ dissimilarity matrix.

 **Usage:** Paste `GowerDistance()` function in MATLAB.
 Example usage is as follows.
 ```m